TomasTriska/Robbie/README.md

 # Robbie

 > Robbie is Artificial Inteligence [IoT] framework for all purposes.
 Is written in [Python] and uses [Alicebot AIML 2.0].
 Robbie needs no screens.
-Just type or say commands like to normal people.
-Robbie do command, tell you something or do another action depending on his installed modules for sensors and devices.
+Just type or say commands like to normal people in front of you.
+Robbie do command, tells you something or does another action depending on his installed modules for sensors and devices.
 Developers can write own modules and enhance Robbie.
 Possibilities are endless.
 From home assistant (primary use), car assistants, airplanes assistants, interactive robots to clever space ships like in Star Trek in future :)

-## Here is Amazon Echo and Google Home where are differencies compare to them?
+## There is Amazon Echo and Google Home.
+Where are differencies compare to them?
 > So.
 It's simple.
 Amazon Echo and Google Home are closed systems with own harware and software policies.
 Robbie is framework.
 You can build own UNIX like device with own sensors and parts (for example speaker and microphone) and use Robbie's code.
 You can sale this devices as your product if you want.
-You can create own modules for devices compatibility and share this modules for free, do edits in Robbie's code or create own forks and versions.
+You can create own modules for devices compatibility and share this modules, do edits in Robbie's code or create own forks and versions.
 All without policies and bureaucracy.

 ## Features
   - Open Source
   - Based on [Alicebot AIML 2.0]
-  - Robbie understand your sentences and reacts (Just tell him "Prepare some coffee for me", or "How many people live on Earth"...)
+  - Robbie understands your sentences and reacts (Just tell him "Prepare some coffee for me", or "How many people live on Earth"...)
   - Text to speech
-  - Running on all [UNIX] devices include [MacOS]
+  - Runs on all [UNIX] devices include [MacOS]
-  - Primary used for [Intel Edison], but can run on another device - small or big one
+  - Primary used for [Intel Edison], but can run on another devices - small or big ones
   - Prepared for [IoT] manufacturers (just connect your sensors and devices using Robbie's methods)

 ## Videos